 Add chopped celery and sliced carrots and continue cooking until veggies begin to soften.

-Add diced tomatoes, juice and all, to the sausage-veggie mixture and let all simmer.
+Add diced tomatoes and bay leaves to the sausage-veggie mixture and let all simmer.

 When lentils are done, add them, along with remaining cooking water, to the mixture in the soup kettle.